Sumcloud/Portfolio_Applied_Data_Science/Portfolio.md

 I didn't have a specific role in this project, I think I did a bit of everything during this project.
 For the research part of our project I worked on the research proposal and the final paper.
 I also added some of the imputation methods found in literature and datacamp to our projects e.g. regression and KNN.
 I didn't do much work on the pipeline architecture but I did add some visualizations to visualize the results.

-In the month of December my focus has been writing the paper.
+In the later stages of the project my focus has been writing the paper.
 I wrote most of the paper myself and constantly asked group members and sometimes teacher for feedback to improve the paper.

 **Tasks I worked on:**